Azure/terraform-azurerm-avm-res-network-virtualnetwork/README.md

 ### <a name="output_subnets"></a> [subnets](#output\_subnets)

-Description: Information about the peerings created in the module.
+Description: Information about the subnets created in the module.

 Please refer to the subnet module documentation for details of the outputs.